The Hundred is committed to supporting and promoting environmental sustainability.

 This is the first year that The Hundred will go ahead under normal conditions, without the requirement for extra Covid-19 safety measures which meant adjustments to the way we would normally deliver the competition.
 We can now start to measure our carbon footprint and then get to work on reducing it.

 We know that sustainable choices are important to many of you and we are committed to providing you with as much information as possible so that you can make the changes, no matter how big or small, that collectively will make a difference.

 We know that we’ve got a long way to go but we are starting on that journey now because Every Action Counts to tackle climate change.

 Here are the actions we’re taking this year to make The Hundred more sustainable:

-We will do a benchmarking exercise at four representative matchdays of The Hundred in 2022.
+We will do a benchmarking exercise at four representative matchdays of The Hundred.
 This will include capturing data in relation to utilities, amenities, catering, waste and travel.